orcunSarmis/Tech_Blog/README.md

   * [Questions](#questions)

   ## Usage

+  [Tech Blog](https://fast-ocean-21178.herokuapp.com/) app has been deployed on Heroku.

   Clone my [GitHub](https://github.com/orcunSarmis/Tech_Blog) repo first and run the following command at the root of your project for creating the database